encode/django-rest-framework/docs/topics/browsable-api.md

 ---

+### Third party packages for customization

+You can use a third party package for customization, rather than doing it by yourself.
+Here is 2 packages for customizing the API:

+* [rest-framework-redesign][rest-framework-redesign] - A package for customizing the API using Bootstrap 5.
+Modern and sleek design, it comes with the support for dark mode.
+* [rest-framework-material][rest-framework-material] - Material design for Django REST Framework.

+---

+![Django REST Framework Redesign][rfr]

+*Screenshot of the rest-framework-redesign*

+---

+![Django REST Framework Material][rfm]

+*Screenshot of the rest-framework-material*

+---

 ### Blocks

 All of the blocks available in the browsable API base template that can be used in your `api.html`.